dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

-We use the somewhat verbose term mutate instead of set to indicate that this is
+We use the somewhat verbose term `mutate` instead of `set` to indicate that this
-a special use case, not to be confused with the default way of constructing
+is a special use case, not to be confused with the default way of constructing
 FlatBuffer data.

 After the above mutations, you can send on the FlatBuffer to a new recipient
 without any further work!

-Note that any mutate functions on a table will return a boolean, which is false
+Note that any `mutate` functions on a table will return a boolean, which is
-if the field we're trying to set is not present in the buffer.
-Fields are not
+`false` if the field we're trying to set is not present in the buffer.
+Fields
-present if they weren't set, or even if they happen to be equal to the default
+are not present if they weren't set, or even if they happen to be equal to
-value.
-For example, in the creation code above, the mana field is equal to 150,
+the default value.
+For example, in the creation code above, the `mana`
-which is the default value, so it was never stored in the buffer.
-Trying to
+field is equal to `150`, which is the default value, so it was never stored in
-call the corresponding mutate method for mana on such data will return false,
+the buffer.
+Trying to call the corresponding `mutate` method for `mana` on such
-and the value won't actually be modified!
+data will return `false`, and the value won't actually be modified!

-One way to solve this is to call ForceDefaults on a FlatBufferBuilder to force
+One way to solve this is to call `ForceDefaults` on a FlatBufferBuilder to
-all fields you set to actually be written.
-This, of course, increases the size
+force all fields you set to actually be written.
+This, of course, increases the
-of the buffer somewhat, but this may be acceptable for a mutable buffer.
+size of the buffer somewhat, but this may be acceptable for a mutable buffer.

 If this is not sufficient, other ways of mutating FlatBuffers may be supported
-in your language through an object based API (--gen-object-api) or reflection.
+in your language through an object based API (`--gen-object-api`) or reflection.
 See the individual language documents for support.